Hunter Henry Player Prop Bets for NFL Week 1 - New England vs. Buffalo

 - Henry has not caught a touchdown pass against the Bills.

-- The 179.2 passing yards the Bills allow per game makes them the NFL's best pass defense this season.
+- The 179.2 yards per game the Bills are giving up through the air makes them the NFL's best pass defense.

-- The Bills have surrendered 12 touchdowns through the air (0.7 per game).
-They are first in the NFL in that category.
+- With 12 passing TDs allowed this season, the Bills defense is ranked first in the league.

 Recent Performances

-- Against the Dolphins in Week 18, Henry totaled 86 yards on five receptions (six targets).
+- In last week's matchup with the Dolphins, Henry caught five passes for 86 yards (17.2 yards per reception).

-- During his last three games, Henry has caught nine passes on 17 targets for 132 yards, averaging 44.0 yards per game.
+- Henry has 132 receiving yards on nine catches (17 targets) over his last three games, averaging 44.0 yards per game.

 Henry's New England Teammates